 - The World Bank helped RTGS technology spread from fewer than 10 countries in the 1990s to near universal coverage now.
 It allows better risk management in interbank settlement and increases resilience to financial shocks and improving settlement time improves efficiency.

 - The World Bank has helped shape new approaches to implement retail payment systems like Automated Clearing Houses and has shaped the product offerings in the market to include integrated solutions making it easier for countries with low capacity to rapidly rollout new systems.
 There is work currently underway to develop set of approaches and best practices for rolling out next generation payment systems and services like faster payments and open APIs.

 - The World Bank’s cutting-edge focus on payment system oversight helped foster a broad scope of the function in the vast majority of central banks across the world.

 - The World Bank led global efforts paired with country-level interventions reduced the cost of remittances significantly, contributing to an estimated total saving of $145 billion.

 - The World Bank team played a critical role in facilitating the timely and efficient process of cash transfers in emergency and crisis situations in a number of countries, most recently during the Ebola crisis in West Africa.

 Who We Work With

-In client countries, we work with financial-sector authorities, central banks, supervisory and regulatory authorities, regional development banks, regulatory agencies and donors – such as the Bill & Melinda Gates Foundation, the United Kingdom’s Department for International Development (DFID), and the development agency of Switzerland (SECO).
+In client countries, we work with financial-sector authorities, central banks, capital market authorities, other supervisory and regulatory authorities, regional development banks, regulatory agencies and donors – such as the Bill & Melinda Gates Foundation, the United Kingdom’s Department for International Development (DFID), and the development agency of Switzerland (SECO).